Edinburgh: Day 5

 Hiking the Hermitage

 The Hermitage is a great place to go for a walk.
 An attractive woodland trail beside the River Braan leads through towering Douglas firs to the stone bridge and the folly of Ossian’s Hall, which overlooks the spectacular Black Linn Falls.
+The Hall is a former hunting lodge perched right on the edge of the river with the waterfall rushing right out the windows.
+According to signage, we traveled in the footsteps of Wordsworth, and Queen Victoria.
+Though there were mostly likely of millions of others between us and them.

 Iain Burnett Highland Chocolatier

 Iain Burnett grew up on a Scottish island learning to combine spices with local ingredients in his father’s kitchen.
 He trained under Master Chocolatiers of the French, Belgian and Swiss schools to develop his own unique style of chocolate making and his technically difficult pure Velvet Truffles®.
-He inherited his mother’s perfectionism and his passion for excellence in chocolate has since received over 60 national and international awards.

 After a little shopping we sat down for a taste of this wonderful chocolate.
 I chose classic hot chocolate.
 Don’t ask for a mix to take home…it’s a trade secret and you can’t purchase all of the ingredients either.